ACADEMIC YEAR PROGRAMS for girls in grades 9-12

 Codebreakers: Four week summer program that introduces young women who are currently freshmen and sophomores to the field of cyber security.
 Participants learn python, cryptography, network security, and perhaps forensics.
 Dates: July 10-August 4, 2017.
 Application deadline is May 1st.

-MINORITY INTRODUCTION TO ENGINEERING AND SCIENCE (MITES): A six-week residential program (June 11-July 27, 2016) with a demanding academic atmosphere to help students develop the skills and confidence needed for success in technical fields.
+MINORITY INTRODUCTION TO ENGINEERING AND SCIENCE (MITES): A six-week residential program (June 23-August 2nd, 2018) for rising high school seniors from across the country.
+The program aims to help students develop the skills and confidence needed for success in technical fields.
 Along with calculus, physics, natural science, and humanities courses, students take a hands-on elective course and participate in lab tours and social events.
 MITES serves up to 80 student per year.
 For rising high school seniors.
-Applications due February 1, 2016.
+Applications now closed (deadline was February 1, 2018).

-MIT Lincoln Laboratory Radar Introduction for Student Engineers: A free, two-week summer residential, project-based enrichment program for outstanding incoming high school seniors.
+MIT Lincoln Laboratory Radar Introduction for Student Engineers: A free, two-week summer residential, project-based enrichment program for outstanding rising seniors in high school.
 Students attending this program will gain an in- depth experience in building small radar systems.
 Participants will be challenged to build a Doppler and range radar by using creative problem-solving strategies.
-In 2017, the workshop will beheld July 9–22.
+In 2019, the workshop will beheld July 14–21.

 PROMYS: The Program in Mathematics for Young Scientists (PROMYS) is a six-week residential summer program at Boston University designed to encourage motivated high school students to explore the creative world of mathematics in a supportive community of peers, counselors, research mathematicians, and visiting scientists.
-Program dates are July 2nd– August 12th, 2017
+Program dates are June 30th– August 10th, 2019.
+Deadline for applications is April 1, 2019.

 Women's Technology Program: The MIT Women's Technology Program (WTP) is a rigorous four-week summer academic and residential experience where female high school students explore engineering through hands-on classes, labs, and team-based projects in the summer after 11th grade.
 Students attend WTP in either: Electrical Engineering and Computer Science (EECS) or Mechanical Engineering (ME).
-2017 Program dates: June 24 to July 22.
-Applications deadline is January 15, 2017.
+2019 Program dates: June 29 to July 27.
+Application deadline was January 15 and registration is now closed for summer 2019.

 SUMMER PROGRAMS for girls in 6-9

 Artemis: Artemis is a five-week summer program for rising 9th grade girls focused on computer science.
-Participants learn computer applications such as Microsoft Office and; Photoshop, HTML, CSS, and Robotics.
-They are also introduced to programming languages (such as Python, Scratch, and AppInventor), cryptography, artificial intelligence, and circuits.
-Program dates are July 10th- August 11th, 2017.
+Participants are introduced to programming languages (such as Python, HTML, CSS, Scratch, and AppInventor), and learn about robotics, cryptography, artificial intelligence, and circuits.
+2019 Program dates are July 8th- August 9th.
+Application deadline is May 1st.
+No tuition but $100 resgitration fee upon acceptance.

 U-Design: U-Design offers a hands-on laboratory and workshop experience that gives rising 6th, 7th, 8th, 9th and 10th grade students the opportunity to learn about science and technology by engaging them in real work of scientists and engineers: design, exploration, experimentation, and invention.
 Here, students are encouraged to think of their own ideas, and build their own way-cool inventions.
-2017 sessions will be held July 10-14th and July 17-21st from 8:30-4:00 (M-Th) and 8:30-5:30 on Friday.
+2019 sessions will be held July 8-12th and July 15-19th from 8:30-4:00 (M-Th) and 8:30-5:30 on Friday. $425 for first session; $400 for second.

-GE girls: A one-week academic program sponsored by General Electric designed for girls enterin 7th and 8th grade to explore Science, Technology, Engineering and Math.
-The program will be held from July 10-14 from 9:00-3:00 pm.
-Deadline for applications is March 31, 2017.
+GE Girls: A one-week academic program sponsored by General Electric designed for girls enterin 7th and 8th grade to explore Science, Technology, Engineering and Math.
+2018 program is delayed pending funding from GE.

 You GO Girl!: You GO Girl is a four-day summer program, JUST for rising 9th grade girls.
 Participants are introduced to a sampling of science and engineering fields mixed with high school preparatory sessions.
 Learn about mechanical engineering, chemistry, biology and electrical engineering by working through hands-on models.
-2017 dates are July 3, 5, 6 and 7th.
-The program will begin accepting applications around March 1st,.
+Free, but suggested $50 donation for materials.
+2019 dates are July 5-8th from 8:30-2:30.
+The program will begin accepting applications in April.

-Middle School Summer STEM Program at Northeastern: The Northeastern University Summer STEM Program (NUSSP) is an eight-day program for students entering grade 6, 7 and 8.
+Northeastern Summer STEM Program: The Northeastern University Summer STEM Program (NUSSP) is an eight-day program for students entering grade 6, 7 and 8.
 The program supports traditionally under-served students and is offered free of charge.
 Each day, students attend classes that include problem solving, study, research, writing and communication skills incorporated with biology, chemistry, physics, design concepts, and field excursions.
-May 20, June 3, June 17, June 26-30 (M-Th 8:00 am - 4:00 pm).
-Applications now available; deadline March 31, 2017.
+June 25-29 and July 8-19 (M-F 8:00 am - 4:00 pm).
+Applications now available; deadline March 15, 2019.
+Program cost is $500 for two-week program.

 ACADEMIC YEAR PROGRAMS for grades 5-8

 Explorations: A one-day program for selected Boston and Cambridge public middle schools that takes place eachfall.
-Approximately 250 6th, 7th and 8th grade students are hosted by Harvard faculty and research associates for a day of presentations, panel discussions about educational paths, and the pairing of individual students with researchers for laboratory activities.
+Approximately 350 6th, 7th and 8th grade students are hosted by Harvard faculty and research associates for a day of presentations, panel discussions about educational paths, and the pairing of individual students with researchers for laboratory activities.
+For more information, contact Sheila Nutt (firstname.lastname@example.org).

 ACADEMIC YEAR PROGRAMS for grades K-5